mosamadeeb/ChatDB/README.md

 - Create a new conversation by specifying the GPT model and selecting a vector store and database connections
 - Start chatting 🗣 ↔️ 🤖

+## Compatibility
+Currently supported databases:
+- PostgreSQL (using `psycopg2`)
+- MySQL and MariaDB (using `mysqlclient`)
+- Microsoft SQL Server (using `pyodbc`)

+Currently supported vector stores:
+- Pinecone

+**If your database, DB API, or vector store are not here, feel free to open a feature request.
+Contributions are also very welcome!**

 ## Building
 If you want to build and test locally:
 - Clone the repository